-Emergency planning for the City of Irvine is coordinated through the Irvine Police Department.
-In the event of a dam emergency at the Syphon Canyon Dam, the City of Irvine Police Department will be the primary agency for executing and coordinating emergency response activities.
-As described in Section 2.2.1, depending on the nature of the incident and the designated emergency level, an ICP may be established.
-Additionally, depending on the severity of the emergency, a Local Emergency may be proclaimed, the City of Irvine EOC may be activated, and Orange County OA will be advised.
+In the event of a dam emergency at the Syphon Canyon Dam, the City of Irvine will be the lead agency for executing and coordinating emergency response activities.
+Depending on the severity of the emergency, a Local Emergency may be proclaimed, the City of Irvine EOC may be activated, and Orange County Operational Area (OA) will be advised.